Kik449/musicterm/README.md

 10: dplaylists - To DISPLAY all the playlists
 11: dasongs - To DISPLAY all the downloaded songs
 12: exit - To EXIT the program
+13: prplaylist - To REPRODUCE a playlist in a random order

 All this is in manual.txt :)
 ## Configuration